craked5/aptoide_challenge/README.md

 To question the server just curl to it, for example: curl -d "Face" -X POST http://localhost:8080/autocomplete

+I only had the chance to test this in Ubuntu for Windows but I think that it´ll work fine in Linux.

 ---------------------------------------------Project Content---------------------------------------------------

 The file main.py contains the simple API to call the autocomplete service.
 It only contains a POST endpoint that returns